Cykikz/AI-hub/README.md

 - Tailwind CSS for the utility-first CSS framework
 - Framer Motion for the beautiful animations
 - All contributors and supporters of the project

+## Contribute
+- To contribute simply clone the repo
+- Make change to the project
+- Add new things
+- Update your git